Who is Responsible for Littering from a Motor Vehicle?

 2. Clean Regularly: Make it a habit to clean your car at least once a week.
 Regular maintenance prevents the build-up of trash and clutter.
 Imagine cleaning out your car on a Sunday morning—it sets a good tone for the week.

-3. Avoid Food and Drinks: If possible, try not to eat or drink in your car.
-Spills and wrappers create unnecessary mess.
+3. Avoid Food and Drinks: If possible, avoid eating or drinking in your car.
+Spills and wrappers create an unnecessary mess.
 If you must eat on the go, use reusable containers and take all waste with you when you leave the vehicle.

-4. Recycle: Keep a separate bag for recyclables like bottles and cans.
-Not only does this prevent littering, but it also helps the environment by ensuring proper recycling.
+4. Recycle: Keep a separate bag for recyclables, such as bottles and cans.
+Not only does this prevent littering, but it also helps the environment by ensuring proper waste disposal and recycling.

-5. Clear Out Before a Trip: Before starting a long drive, empty any unnecessary items from your car.
-A clutter-free car is less likely to accumulate litter.
+5. Clear Out Before a Trip: Before embarking on a long drive, remove any unnecessary items from your car.
+A clutter-free vehicle is less likely to accumulate litter.

-Community initiatives play a crucial role in reducing littering from vehicles.
+Community initiatives play a crucial role in reducing vehicle-related littering.
 By working together, communities can create a cleaner, healthier environment for everyone.

 1. Adopt-a-Road Programs: These programs encourage local groups to take responsibility for cleaning a stretch of road.
 Participants gain a sense of ownership and pride, making them less likely to litter and more likely to prevent others from doing so.